What is lymphocytic plasmacytic gastroenteritis?

-A complete blood count and blood chemistry panel are often normal in these dogs, although the dog may have a mild anemia (low red blood cell count) or a low protein level.
+A complete blood count and blood chemistry panel are often normal in these cats, although the cat may have a mild anemia (low red blood cell count) or a low protein level.
 Tests for pancreatitis may be recommended in order to rule out a problem with pancreatic function.
 Levels of vitamin B12 (cobalamin) and folate may also be assessed to help determine the presence of intestinal absorption.
-Plain abdominal radiographs (X-rays) typically look normal, but barium radiographs may reveal thickened loops of bowel.
-An abdominal ultrasound may also be recommended, and may be more diagnostic than radiographs.
+Plain abdominal radiographs (X-rays) typically look normal, but barium radiographs may demonstrate thickened loops of bowel.
+An abdominal ultrasound may also be recommended and may be more diagnostic than radiographs.

 Your veterinarian may recommend a hypoallergenic diet to rule out a nutritional intolerance.
-Some forms of immune-mediated gastrointestinal disease in dogs may respond to a change in diet, in which case the diagnostic plan is complete.
+Some forms of immune-mediated gastrointestinal disease in cats may respond to changes in diet, in which case the diagnostic plan is complete.
 Independent of the path to a diagnosis, most cases of lymphocytic plasmacytic gastroenteritis are helped when nutrition is part of long-term management.

-How is lymphocytic plasmacytic gastroenteritis treated, aside from managing the dog nutritionally?
+How is lymphocytic plasmacytic gastroenteritis treated, aside from managing the cat nutritionally?

-If there is any dehydration or ongoing vomiting, the dog may need to be admitted to the hospital for anti-nausea medication and IV fluid therapy.
-Immunosuppressive medications are used to control the symptoms of lymphocytic plasmacytic gastroenteritis.
-Once the dog is feeling better, the immunosuppressive therapy can be tapered down to the lowest dose that keeps the dog’s symptoms under control.
+If there is any dehydration or ongoing vomiting, the cat may need to be admitted to the hospital for anti-nausea medication and IV fluid therapy.
+Immunosuppressive medications (such as prednisone) are used to control the symptoms of lymphocytic plasmacytic gastroenteritis.
+Once the cat is feeling better, the immunosuppressive therapy can be tapered down to the lowest dose that keeps the cat’s symptoms under control.

 Other treatments can include antibiotic therapy, cobalamin supplementation, as well as prebiotics and probiotics to help improve gut bacterial flora.

-What kind of follow-up will be needed for my dog once his symptoms are under control?
-Will he ever be normal again?
+What kind of follow-up will be needed for my cat once her symptoms are under control?
+Will she ever be normal again?